istio/istio.io/content/en/about/contribute/diagrams/index.md

 If you create the diagram in Google Draw, follow these steps:

 1. Put your diagram in our [team drive](https://drive.google.com/corp/drive/u/0/folders/1jczscJueUBR3IOvH30q9HAZX0jC7GSyW).
-1. Once the diagram is complete, export it as SVG and include the SVG file in your PR.
+1. When the diagram is complete, export it as SVG and include the SVG file in your PR.
-1. Leave a comment in the MarkDown file containing the diagram with the URL to the Google Draw file.
+1. Leave a comment in the Markdown file containing the diagram with the URL to the Google Draw file.

 If your diagram depicts a process, **do not add the descriptions of the steps**